 Strategy #3: Do a Bit More Up-Front Modeling

 You will want to do a bit more up-front requirements and architectural modeling due to the increased risks associated with geographically distributed teams.
-Figure 7 depicts the process goal diagram for Explore the Initial Scope and Figure 8 the process goal diagram for Identify Initial Technical Strategy.
+Figure 7 depicts the process goal diagram for Explore Scope and Figure 8 the process goal diagram for Identify Architecture Strategy.
 In both cases you will find that you need to become a bit more formal with the amount of documentation that you create, capturing your models using electronic tools such as Wikis, drawing tools such as Visio, or even modeling/CASE tools such as Blueprint or Enterprise Architect.
 You may also find that you need to create a few extra views than you normally would compared to a co-located team due to the need to promote a more thorough understanding of your strategy at each disparate location.

 Strategy #4: Do a Bit More Up-Front Planning

 Because geographically distributed development is higher risk than co-located development you will likely want to invest a bit more effort thinking through your plan.
 That doesn’t mean that you need to create a monolithic, 1000+ task Gantt chart, but it does mean that you should identify your major dependencies and milestone dates.
 Effective teams do this planning with the distributed developers actively involved (they are part of the team after all), they strive to consider all associated costs, and in particular they don’t overlook the low probability/high impact risks which often prove to be project killers.
-Figure 9 depicts the Develop Initial Release Plan process goal diagram – In the case of a geographically distributed team, you’ll find that a manager/lead facilitated strategy that is predictive light in nature works well for most teams.
+Figure 9 depicts the Develop Release Plan process goal diagram – In the case of a geographically distributed team, you’ll find that a manager/lead facilitated strategy that is predictive light in nature works well for most teams.

 Strategy #5: Integrate Regularly